-I'm a Fullstack Developer that loves to code and build my ideas big or small.
+I'm a Software Developer that loves to code and build my ideas big or small.
 I write about what I learned and my experiences and some tips that are helpful.

-In this post, I will be sharing my journey to becoming a full stack developer.
-I'm a Fullstack Developer and I learned most of what I know from school, documentation, and building things.
+In this post, I will be sharing my journey to becoming a Software Developer.
+I learned most of what I know from school, documentation, and building things.
 I will be sharing some of the challenges I faced along the way.

 I was born and raised in Brooklyn, NY.
 Lost my dad when I was very young.
 He was a U.S. Army Special Force Soldier.
 Losing him hurt our family and we had to grow up without him.
 My mom was a single parent and she did the best she could to raise us.
 She worked hard to make sure we had our basic needs.
 She was a great mom and I am very thankful for her.
 I grew up with 2 brothers and a sister.
 I was always a fun, active, outgoing kid.
 I enjoyed being outside playing, Riding bikes, Roller Skating, Street Football, Basketball you name it me and my brothers did it.
 We didn't have the best upbringing but we did the best we could.

 My journey with coding started when I visited my Big brother who isn't my real big brother but my mentor.
 We met through the Big Brother Big Sister Program.
 A non-profit organization.
 When we met he showed me python.
 Every day I met with him he had me do a little bit of coding.
 I didn't like it at first, it seemed very difficult and I couldn't pick it up as fast as I wanted to.
 I also was into other things around the time so I just stopped coding.
 I was about 18 at the time.